v-rajagt/IntuneDocs/intune/configuration/kiosk-settings-windows.md

 [Assign the profile](device-profile-assign.md) and [monitor its status](device-profile-monitor.md).

 You can also create kiosk profiles for [Android](device-restrictions-android.md#kiosk), [Android Enterprise](device-restrictions-android-for-work.md#dedicated-device-settings), and [Windows Holographic for Business](kiosk-settings-holographic.md) devices.

+Also see [set up a single-app kiosk](https://docs.microsoft.com/windows/configuration/kiosk-single-app) or [set up a multi-app kiosk](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps) in the Windows guidance.